EvoBandits/PSOMAB/README.md

 ## Citing memo-pso

-If you use MEMO PSO in your scientific work, please cite it as follows:
+If you use PSOMAB in your scientific work, please cite it as follows:

 tbd